estebanmunchjones2019/takeaways/node/node.md

 #### Serving CSS and other static assets

+this could be css, js, images, etc

 I'm not gonna have a route like this:

 ```
 app.use('/public'); // ❌
 ```

 I want to serve assets like CSS, that are not handled by the current middlewares, e.g (<link href="/css/shop.css")

 Convention: add static assets that are served to any user (unauthenticated, authenticated, doesn't matter) into a `public` folder (could be name whatever)

-I'd like express to say: OK, this assets are gonna be served by the fileSystem, off you go.
+by default, node doesn't let users the read files from the system.

+I'd like express to say: OK, for public assets, I'll allow the users to get static assets, and I'll looke them up inside the public folder.
+Users don't need to have html with `<script src="/public/main.js"` ❌ as express already goes into the public folder when requested any static assets. <script src="/main.js" ✅

 we can give `Read` access to that public folder when the browser requests some of the static assets there